timescale/docs/api/dimension_info.md

 ### Notes

-The `partition_interval` should be specified as follows:
+Specify the `partition_interval` as follows.
+If the column to be partitioned is a:

-- If the column to be partitioned is a `TIMESTAMP`, `TIMESTAMPTZ`, or `DATE`, this length should be specified either as an `INTERVAL` type or an integer value in *microseconds*.
+- `TIMESTAMP`, `TIMESTAMPTZ`, or `DATE`: specify `partition_interval` either as an `INTERVAL` type or an integer value in *microseconds*.

-- If the column is some other integer type, this length should be an integer that reflects the column's underlying semantics (for example, the `partition_interval` should be given in milliseconds if this column is the number of milliseconds since the UNIX epoch).
+- Another integer type: specify `partition_interval` as an integer that reflects the column's underlying semantics.
+For example, if this column is in UNIX time, specify `partition_interval` in milliseconds.

-A summary of the partition type and default value depending on the column type is summarized below.
+The partition type and default value depending on column type is:

 | Column Type                  | Partition Type   | Default value |
 |------------------------------|------------------|---------------|